-To better understand the future for this property, it helps to understand the past.
+To better understand the future of this property, it helps to understand the past.
 The Pensacola Amtrak station was a part of Amtrak’s Sunset Limited route, which once offered passenger rail service from Los Angeles to Jacksonville including a stop in Pensacola.
 When the highly destructive and costly Hurricane Katrina made landfall in 2005 it destroyed the tracks along the gulf coast.
-As a result of the hurricane, the Pensacola Amtrak station was one of thirteen Amtrak stations in Florida that was taken out of service.
-Rail service was eventually restored to New Orleans, however that is now the end of the Sunset Limited route.
-Pensacola’s iconic red brick Amtrak Station has been siting vacant for 10 years.
+As a result of the hurricane, the Pensacola Amtrak station was one of thirteen Amtrak stations in Florida that were taken out of service.
+Rail service was eventually restored to New Orleans, however, that is now the end of the Sunset Limited route.
+Pensacola’s iconic red brick Amtrak Station has been sitting vacant for 10 years.

-Hopefully when the time comes to write the third blog on this issue it will have a conclusion rather than a “to be continued” ending.
+Hopefully, when the time comes to write the third blog on this issue it will have a conclusion rather than a “to be continued” ending.
 I welcome our readers’ thoughts on the following: Could we still lease out this super cool Pensacola Amtrak Station property while the study is underway?
-How about a 36 month lease and perhaps find a use that would be complimentary to a train station.
+How about a 36-month lease and perhaps find a use that would be complementary to a train station.
 Creativity and thinking out of the box could pave the way for bringing life to this ever vacant building while the powers that be sort out the future of rail service.
 For now, until the Southern Rail Commission makes the numbers work for ridership and revenue, the beautiful and iconic red brick Pensacola Amtrak station continues to sit vacant.

 Meet the whole SVN Southland teamPrevious Next »